ReSwift/ReactiveReSwift/README.md

 ReactiveReSwift attempts to solve these problem by placing strong constraints on the way applications can be written.
 This reduces the room for programmer error and leads to applications that can be easily understood - by inspecting the application state data structure, the actions and the reducers.

-This architecture provides further benefits beyond improving your code base:

-- Stores, Reducers, Actions and extensions are entirely platform independent - you can easily use the same business logic and share it between apps for multiple platforms (iOS, tvOS, etc.)
-- Want to collaborate with a co-worker on fixing an app crash?
-Use [ReSwift Recorder](https://github.com/ReSwift/ReSwift-Recorder) to record the actions that lead up to the crash and send them the JSON file so that they can replay the actions and reproduce the issue right away.
-- Maybe recorded actions can be used to build UI and integration tests?

-The ReactiveReSwift tooling is still in a very early stage, but aforementioned prospects excite me and hopefully others in the community as well!

 # Getting Started Guide

-[A Getting Started Guide that describes the core components of apps built with ReactiveReSwift lives here](http://reswift.github.io/ReactiveReSwift/master/getting-started-guide.html).
-It will be expanded in the next few weeks.
+An actual getting started guide for ReactiveReSwift is coming soon, in the mean time [the documentation for ReSwift can be found here](http://reswift.github.io/ReactiveReSwift/master/getting-started-guide.html).
 To get an understanding of the core principles we recommend reading the brilliant [redux documentation](http://redux.js.org/).

 # Installation